basecamp/policies/cancellation/index.md

 *Last updated: April DD, 2020*

 We want satisfied customers, not hostages.
-That&rsquo;s why we make it easy for you to cancel your account directly in all of our apps — no phone calls required, no questions asked.
+That’s why we make it easy for you to cancel your account directly in all of our apps — no phone calls required, no questions asked.

 Account owners can follow these instructions to cancel in-app:
 * [Basecamp 3](https://3.basecamp-help.com/article/156-cancel-your-basecamp-account)